Sotirisgit/PredictEatingHabits/README.md

-# Nearby Points of Interest for Pregnant Women
+# Near Points of Interest for Pregnant Women

-**Nearby Points of Interest** is an Android application designed specifically for pregnant women.
+**Near Points of Interest** is an Android application designed specifically for pregnant women.
 It helps them monitor their health, predict food cravings, and find nearby restaurants that cater to these cravings.
 By leveraging real-time geolocation and health monitoring data, the app provides personalized restaurant suggestions that align with the dietary needs and cravings of its users.

 ## Features